California Bass Federation Tournament Rules

 Boaters will compete amongst other boaters for their winnings/options and co-anglers will compete amongst co-anglers for their winnings/options.
-Boater and Co-angler will compete for their own Big Bass option will be paid daily for the largest bass caught each day.
+Boater and Co-angler will compete for their own Big Bass option and will be paid daily for the largest bass caught each day.
 California will advance 12 boater and 12 Co-Anglers to the NSF; top 6 Boaters and 6 Co-Anglers will have their entry fee`s paid to the NSF.

 - Club Championships at California Bass Federation State Championships

 All qualified top club finishers will compete for the CBF Club Champions (Boater and Co-angler) as a part of the CBF State Championships.
 The top finishing club boater will be awarded the CBF Club Champion – Boater.
 The top finishing club co-angler will be awarded the CBF Club Champion – Co-Angler.
 All Club Championship qualifiers who fish the CBF State Championships will be qualified to attend the TBF National Semi-Finals.

 In general, Club Championship competitors are not competing for a place on the CBF State Team and may not be on the CBF State Team, regardless of their finish in the event.
 The only exception is if a Club Championship competitor also qualified for the CBF State Championships via the CBF Regional Events.
 In this case, the competitor is competing in both the CBF Club Championship and the CBF State Championship.